jtdaugherty/vty/README.md

 * Supports bracketed paste mode as described at http://cirw.in/blog/bracketed-paste

+* Supports multi-column Unicode characters such as emoji characters.
+In cases where Vty and your terminal emulator disagree on character widths, Vty provides a tool `vty-build-width-table` and library functionality to build a width table that will work for your terminal and load it on application startup.

 # Development Notes

 Vty uses threads internally, so programs made with Vty need to be